Synthetic vs. Real Training Data for Visual Navigation: Related work

-\textbf{Learning from synthetic data.} Simulation offers scalability and tailorability, making it an attractive option for training navigation policies.
+\textbf{Learning from synthetic data.} Simulation offers scalability and tailorability, making it attractive for training navigation policies.
 However, the sim2real gap~\citep{hofer_sim2real_2021} remains a major challenge for real-world deployment~\citep{gervet_navigating_2023}.
-While policies trained on raw RGB inputs with heavy domain randomization have shown some success, their generalization remains limited~\citep{zhu_target-driven_2017, sadeghi_cad2rl_2017, meng_scaling_2020}.
-Training policies on sensor abstractions such as depth images~\citep{loquercio_learning_2021, truong_indoorsim--outdoorreal_2024}, segmentation masks~\citep{mousavian_visual_2019, geles_demonstrating_2024}, and feature points~\citep{kaufmann_deep_2020} has shown better results.
+While policies trained on raw RGB inputs with domain randomization have shown some success, their generalization remains limited~\citep{zhu_target-driven_2017, sadeghi_cad2rl_2017, meng_scaling_2020}.
+Training policies on sensor abstractions such as depth images~\citep{loquercio_learning_2021, truong_indoorsim--outdoorreal_2024}, segmentation masks~\citep{mousavian_visual_2019, geles_demonstrating_2024}, and feature points~\citep{kaufmann_deep_2020} is a promising alternative.
 Recently, feature maps from \emph{pre-trained visual representation} (PVR) models have proven effective for bridging the sim2real gap.
 Ehsani~\etal~\citep{ehsani_spoc_2024, zeng_poliformer_2024, hu_flare_2024, eftekhar_one_2024} use a frozen SigLIP~\citep{zhai_sigmoid_2023} encoder for navigation and manipulation tasks, while \citet{silwal_what_2024} demonstrate successful sim2real transfer in image-goal navigation using a VC-1~\citep{majumdar_where_2024} encoder.
-However, these large PVR's have low inference speed, making them unsuitable for real-time deployment on resource-constrained robots.
+However, these large PVR's are unsuitable for real-time deployment on resource-constrained robots.
 In this work, we show that even smaller, distilled PVR models~\citep{shang_theia_2024} enable sim2real transfer while being suitable for on-robot execution.

 \textbf{Sim2Real investigations.} Substantial amounts of work have been put into studying and quantifying the sim2real gap by comparing policies' performances in simulation and the real world~\citep{kadian_sim2real_2020, sadek_multi-object_2023, truong_rethinking_2023, gervet_navigating_2023}.
 What we identify as still missing is a real-world comparison of the performance of navigation models trained with synthetic and real datasets.
 The work most similar to ours is the investigation by \citet{silwal_what_2024}, which examines the performance of manipulation policies trained with real and simulated data in real-world settings.
 They find that simulated policies trained with few-shot imitation learning exhibit poor sim2real transfer and underperform compared to real-data policies.
 However, they also train an image-goal navigation policy using large-scale reinforcement learning in simulation, which performs well in real-world environments.
 Notably, they do not compare the image-goal policy to a model trained on real-world data, likely because there are no suitable real-world datasets.
 In contrast, our investigation focuses on visual topological navigation, a task for which real-world datasets are available.
 This allows us to directly compare the policies trained on real and synthetic data for the same task.